The most luminous AGN do not produce the majority of the detected stellar-mass black hole binary mergers in the local Universe: Introduction

 Due to the large localisation volumes associated to GW detections, the fractional contribution to the total merger rate of each individual binary formation channel is still unknown.
 The direct detection of an ElectroMagnetic (EM) counterpart of a BBH merger would be optimal to identify its host galaxy.
 The identification of candidate EM counterparts of mergers from AGN discs have been claimed (\citealp{graham20,graham23}\citealp[, however, see also][]{ashton21}), and several works have investigated what should be the features of such counterparts \citep{palenzuela10,loeb16,bartos16,mckernan19,petrov22}.
 However, the current observational evidence based on EM counterparts is still not sufficient to constrain what fraction of the detected BBH mergers come from a specific channel.

-Besides the search for EM counterparts, another method to investigate the contribution of a formation channel to the total detected merger rate is to infer what should be for that specific formation path, the distribution of the parameters of the merging binary, and then compare these prediction to the data obtained by the LIGO and Virgo interferometers.
-This approach has been utilised in several previous works focused on the eccentricity of the binary \citep{romeroshaw21,romeroshaw22,samsing22}, the components' mass distribution \citep{gayathri21, gayathri23,belczynski22,stevenson22}, its redshift dependence \citep{karathanasis22}, and its relation with the distribution of the magnitude and the orientation of the spins \citep{mckernan20,qin22,wang22,zevin22}.
+Besides the search for EM counterparts, another method to investigate the contribution of a formation channel to the total detected merger rate is to infer how the distributions of the parameters of the merging binary should be for that specific formation path, and then compare these predictions to the data obtained by the LIGO and Virgo interferometers.
+This approach has been utilised in several previous works focused on the eccentricity of the binary \citep{romeroshaw21,romeroshaw22,samsing22}, the components' spin orientation \citep{vajpeyi22}, the components' mass distribution \citep{gayathri21, gayathri23,belczynski22,stevenson22}, its redshift dependence \citep{karathanasis22}, and its relation with the distribution of the magnitude and the orientation of the spins \citep{mckernan20,qin22,wang22,zevin22}.
 These works agree in saying that BBHs that merge in a dynamical environment tend to have higher masses involved, and more isotropically orientated spins.
 However, there is still no general agreement on the relative contributions to the total merger rate of all the possible formation channels.

-Finally, a promising possibility to directly infer the fraction of the observed GW events that happened in a specific host environment is trough the investigation of the spatial correlation between GW sky maps and the positions of such potential hosts.
+Finally, a promising possibility to directly infer the fraction of the observed GW events that happened in a specific host environment is through the investigation of the spatial correlation between GW sky maps and the positions of such potential hosts.
 The statistical power of this approach has been investigated using simulated data, finding that it is possible to put constraints on the fraction of observed GW events that happened in an AGN, ($f_{\rm AGN}$), especially when rare (i.e. very luminous) potential sources are taken into account \citep{bartos17,corley19,veronesi22}.
-These previous works used as main inputs the size of the 90 per cent Credibility Level localisation volume (further referred to as V90) of the each GW observation and the number of AGN within it.
+These previous works used as main inputs the size of the 90 per cent Credibility Level localisation volume (further referred to as V90) of each GW observation and the number of AGN within it.